 - Monospace type indicates screen text, including text you type at a screen prompt. - Keys you press are indicated by small icons such as ENTER.
-Key combinations to be pressed simultaneously are indicated with a plus sign as follows: CTRL + ESC. - Three types of messages, identified by icons, appear in text.
+Key combinations to be pressed simultaneously are indicated with a plus sign as follows: CTRL + ESC. - Items you select are in bold. - Three types of messages, identified by icons, appear in text.